 - Home liability limits: The III recommends that personal liability limits should be carefully calculated to cover these top homeowners risks, as many have a tendency to underestimate the amount of coverage they should have.
 When working with an agent, it’s advised that homeowners take into account just how quickly their personal liability can be taken up by medical expenses or major accidents and go from there.

 - Swimming pool: Everyone loves having a personal swimming pool in their backyard during those hot summer months, but this luxury feature can easily increase insurance rates due to added liability coverage needed if someone gets injured.
 If you’re set on having a pool, an umbrella policy is recommended for additional protection and coverage.

 - Credit history: Insurance companies can use your credit history to help them create home insurance rates in all states except California, Maryland and Massachusetts.
+Other states (Hawaii, Michigan, Oregon, Utah and Washington) restrict their use.
 They factor in things like payment history, outstanding debt and length of credit history, among others.

 More ways to lower these top homeowners risks

 Now that you know some of the major risks involved, here are a few steps you can take to help lower them:

 - Get recommendations on an agent – While this might add some time to the process, it can help you save more money in the long run.
 Ask your friends and family who they’ve used, check consumer guides and the Yellow Pages, and online insurance quote services.
 Consider both the price and how helpful the agent will be in filing a claim; ask what they can do to help you keep costs under control.